This document provides general information only and may be subject to change at any time.

 The MoU Parties are considering the options to secure ongoing access to aviation services for Jabiru and Kakadu National Park.
 The optimum solution will depend on economic viability, the availability and access to land and the technical, economic and environmental impacts of the various options.

 ‘Town camp’ was originally a temporary solution for transient visitors to Jabiru.
 Decisions and details of the future accommodation for current residents of Town Camp will only be made in close consultation with the residents.
 For more information residents should refer to the Manabadurma Town Camp update provided by the Northern Territory Government.

-Some houses are located in areas that may be needed to support the repurposing and redevelopment of the town.
+Some houses are in areas that may be needed to support the repurposing and redevelopment of the town.
 The final planning for redevelopment is not completed and if any demolition of residential dwellings is required to make way for other developments, consultation with residents will occur well in advance to discuss both the timing of demolition and any alternative accommodation requirements.
-If residents currently living in this area are concerned or would like more information they should contact Jabiru Kabolkmakmen (refer Q7)
+If residents currently living in this area are concerned or would like more information they should contact Jabiru Kabolkmakmen Ltd (refer Q2).

 Tenure, Leasing, and Access to Housing